Judith A. Daniel, RAD T Dip. – Owner

 Melissa Daniel – Executive Director

 Melissa has been teaching dance at UFDA since 1994.
 Melissa earned a BFA in Dance Performance and Education and a BS in Exercise Science from Towson University.
 She has studied classical ballet under the Royal Academy of Dance and is trained in jazz, tap, and modern dance.
 She is the founder and director of Boppin’ Babies, a creative movement program for toddlers ages 1.5 to 4 years.
 Melissa’s patient and gentle manner helps to guide younger students in the fundamentals of dance, as well as, motivate students and experience the joy of dance through fun and creative dance classes.
 In addition to teaching, Melissa has developed dance curriculum for Harford County Public Schools, and choreographed for The Archdiocese of Baltimore and Roland Park Country School, among others.
-Outside of dance, Melissa also works as a preschool teacher at Trinity Church Day School in Glen Arm, MD.
+Outside of dance, Melissa also works as a preschool teacher at Trinity Church Day School in Glen Arm, Maryland.

 Gary is a graduate of Towson University and holds a BFA in Dance Education, Performance and Choreography.
 He is certified in Dance through the Maryland State Department of Education and is qualified to teach grades kindergarten through twelve.
 He is a member of the Maryland council of Dance and a member of the National Dance Association.
 Recently , Gary was the recipient of the Distinguished Alumni Award from Towson University for his postgraduate work in the field of Dance and Performance.
 For ten successful years, he was the artistic director of GD Studio for the Performing Arts, his own school, where students were able to participate in classes in dance, musical theatre, private voice, guitar, piano and coaching.
 Gary has been teaching for the past 20 years in numerous capacities.
 Gary's performing career includes featured roles at virtually every major theatre in the Baltimore/Washington area.
 He can be seen dancing with Elizabeth Perkins and Kevin Bacon in the Paramount Film, He Said, She Said.
 He has been named "Baltimore Tap Dance Kid" by Winfred Walsh of the Baltimore Sun and his performance in 42nd Street was selected as one of the "Best of '88" by dance critic Carolyn Kelemen.
 Gary was nominated for the Helen Hayes Award for his performance in Forever Plaid.